X-ray Response of the Fully-Depleted, p-Channel SiSeRO-CCD: Introduction

 The Single-electron Sensitive ReadOut (SiSeRO) architecture was developed to address this limitation by integrating a double-gate MOSFET amplifier that enables non-destructive readout while improving charge measurement speeds.
-Previous work has demonstrated that the SiSeRO amplifier achieves sub-electron charge sensitivity and can operate several times faster than floating-gate Skipper amplifiers~\cite{2023_prl_sisero, 2023_sisero}.
-These properties make the device suitable for applications that require both faint-signal sensitivity and efficient readout, including next-generation astronomical instrumentation.
+Previous work has demonstrated that the SiSeRO amplifier achieves sub-electron charge sensitivity and can operate several times faster than floating-gate Skipper amplifiers~\cite{2023_prl_sisero, 2023_sisero, 10.1117/12.3020855, 10.1117/1.JATIS.10.1.016004, 10.1117/1.JATIS.9.2.026001, chattopadhyay2022first}.
+In a fully depleted thick CCD, this combination is attractive for astronomy because it couples a high-sensitivity output stage with a detector geometry that provides high quantum efficiency and bulk charge collection~\cite{holland2023fully}.

 In this work, we evaluate the X-ray response of a fully depleted, p-channel SiSeRO-CCD.
 Using $^{55}$Fe and $^{241}$Am radiation sources, we measure the detector's energy resolution and demonstrate efficient charge collection across the thick substrate.
-These measurements provide an initial characterization of the SiSeRO-CCD as a candidate detector for future space-based observatories and low-background photon detection experiments.
+These measurements provide an initial characterization of the SiSeRO CCD as a candidate detector for future space-based astrophysics missions, including concepts for the Habitable Worlds Observatory, where low-noise photon detection and efficient bulk charge collection are critical for detecting faint biosignatures.